Cloud Computing Connection Profiles

 Subscription ID

-Defines the Azure account subscription ID.
+Defines the Azure account ID of your organization.

 Authentication Method